vmware/powershell-module-for-vmware-cloud-foundation/README.md

 VMware Cloud Foundation API Documentation: https://code.vmware.com/apis/723/vmware-cloud-foundation

 # Disclaimer
 This is not an officially supported VMware PowerShell Module.
 It is developed and maintained by Brian O'Connell who is a Staff Architect in the VMware HCI Business Unit (HCIBU).

 The purpose of this module is to make VMware Cloud Foundation API more accessible to fans of PowerCli and drive adoption of the VCF API & VCF in general.
 It is provided without warranty and should not be used in a production environment without thouroughly testing first.
 It has been developed against VMware Cloud Foundation 3.8.1 and best efforts will be made to validate all cmdlets against future VMware Cloud Foundation versions but no promises!

+## Contributers
+If you would like to contribute please get in touch!
+Current contributors listed below.
+Gary Blake - VMware HCI BU Staff II Architect
+Giuliano Bertello - Dell EMC Senior Principal Solutiona Architect

 ## Supported Platforms
 This version has been tested using vSAN Ready Nodes.
 VxRail has not been tested, The following cmdlets will not work with VxRail as the API is different.
 Other cmdlets may work subject to testing.